hphelion/documentation/hpcloudconsole.md

 * Metric posts that send metrics to HP Monitoring
 * Metric queries that query all the metrics HP Monitoring collects and receives.

+After completing these tasks in the console, you receive JSON output,